abgbro/codepath-preworkout/README.md

 Submitted by: **Abhinav Garlapati**

-**Preworkout** is an app to let everyone know about me and display some cool images
+**CodePath Prework** is an app to let everyone know about me and display some cool images

 Time spent: **4** hours spent in total